SteveJonk/stef-site/README.md

 # Stef Site and Starter Template

 This is a [Next.js](https://nextjs.org/), [Tailwind CSS](https://tailwindcss.com/) site, completely based on [Timlrx's starter template](https://github.com/timlrx/tailwind-nextjs-starter-blog).

-Probably the most feature-rich Next.js markdown blogging template out there.
+The plan is to contribute to the original project by creating PR's for the features that are added for this site.

 ## Key features